Protobuild/Protobuild.Docs/package_management_protobuild.rst

 .. tip::
     You'll notice that when adding MonoGame that Protobuild will clone the MonoGame Git repository.
-This is because (as at the time of writing), MonoGame does not ship binary Protobuild packages.
+This is because (as of the time of writing), MonoGame does not ship binary Protobuild packages.

 Packages can ship binary or source versions, or both.
 By default, when a binary